kathy53/data_engineer_mix/automation_n8n/README.md

 __Note__ Each time you include and configure a node, test it before adding a new one by clicking the "Execute step" button at the upper right corner of the node.

 # n8n automation
-You can find the the n8n workflow in the `lead_bitirx24.json` file.
+You can find the the n8n workflow in the `lead_bitrix24.json` file.

+# KIPs proposals
+You can find sugestions of metrics to evaluate this workflow by assesing factors to improved the lead-to-contact latency, reducing manual-entry errors and measuring the qualified leads and sales activity.

 # Conclusions